Tarsica

 Species

-Of fauna, Tarsica has little to none.
-Almost no birds are present except for small species similar to cardinals and chickadees which can survive the rigours of the cold and make their homes amid the small scrubbrush.
-All water on Tarsica is fresh rather than saline, attributing to most fauna clinging to the equatorial region.
-Of the largest species on Tarsica is the Polar Worm, an insect-like creature the size of a horse that prowls the wastes and eats grass and smaller insects.
-Smaller species are reputed to exist that, although not officially entered onto any taxonomy that enjoys current recognition, are referred to colloquially as "reindeer", "polar bears" and the like on account of their ostensible resemblance to creatures encountered in Micras' own boreal regions.
-The resemblance of these reputed creatures may be more apparent than real however, a testimony to the early explorers of Tarsica grasping for familiar comparisons.
-The best that might be said that these creatures, if they exist, is that they may inhabit similar ecological niches to those of their Micrasean counterparts, perhaps warranting the comparison.
-The low oxygen content in the atmosphere serves as a curb on the proliferation and size of complex biological organisms on the moon, affording scope to those who doubt the early accounts of exploration.
+Among the largest reputed species on Tarsica is the Polar Worm, an insect-like creature the size of a horse said to prowl the wastes and feed on grasses and smaller insects.
+Smaller species are reputed to exist that, although not officially entered into any taxonomy enjoying current recognition, are referred to colloquially as "reindeer", "polar bears", and the like on account of their ostensible resemblance to creatures encountered in Micras' own boreal regions.
+That resemblance may be more apparent than real, a testimony to early explorers of Tarsica grasping for familiar comparisons.
+The best that might be said of these creatures, if they exist, is that they appear to occupy ecological niches similar to those of their Micrasean counterparts.
+The low oxygen content in the atmosphere serves as a curb on the proliferation and size of complex biological organisms on the moon, lending support to those who doubt the more dramatic early accounts of exploration.

 Colonization Efforts